mbreisch/ANNIEDAQV4/README.md

 ![toolapplication logo](https://user-images.githubusercontent.com/14093889/147496518-f3751cd6-0c57-4dd1-8517-3a02b61e59f5.png)

-# *Please clone/fork this repository to build your own ToolApplication in either ToolFramework or ToolDAQ*
+# ***Please clone/fork this repository to build your own ToolApplication in either ToolFramework or ToolDAQ***

 ToolApplication is a template repository for building your own applications in either:

-  ToolFramework:- an open source general modular C++ Framework.
+  - ToolFramework:- an open source general modular C++ Framework.

-  or

-  ToolDAQ:- DAQ based frameowrk built on ToolFramework
+  - ToolDAQ:- DAQ focused frameowrk built on ToolFramework

 ****************************
 # Installation
 ****************************

+- Install Prequisits:
+     - RHEL/Centos... ``` yum install git make gcc-c++ zlib-devel dialog ```
+     - Debian/Ubuntu.. ``` apt-get install git make g++ libz-dev dialog ```

+- Then clone the repo with ```git clone https://github.com/ToolFramework/ToolApplication.git```

-Once clonned please run either:
+- Once clonned please run either:

-*GetToolFramework.sh* to install dependances and files for creating a ToolFramework app
+     - *GetToolFramework.sh* to install dependances and files for creating a ToolFramework app

-or

-*GetToolDAQ.sh* to install dependances and files for creating a ToolDAQ app
+     - *GetToolDAQ.sh* to install dependances and files for creating a ToolDAQ app

 ****************************